MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/delete-and-restore-user-accounts-with-office-365-powershell.md

 ## Use the Azure Active Directory V2 PowerShell module to remove a user account
 <a name="ShortVersion"> </a>

 To use the **Remove-AzureADUser** cmdlet from the Azure Active Directory V2 PowerShell module, you must first connect to your subscription.
-For the instructions, see[Connect with the Azure Active Directory V2 PowerShell module](https://go.microsoft.com/fwlink/?linkid=842218).
+For the instructions, see [Connect with the Azure Active Directory V2 PowerShell module](https://go.microsoft.com/fwlink/?linkid=842218).

 After you have connected, use the following syntax to remove an individual user account: